m-n/repl-utilities/README.md

-This illustrates a reason I prefer importing to binding personal functions to keywords even though importing leaves the possibility of symbol conflicts: it encourages me to write code in a form that is suitable for sharing as an asdf system.
+This illustrates a reason I prefer importing to binding personal functions to keywords even though importing leaves the possibility of symbol conflicts: it encourages me to write code in a form that is suitable for sharing as an ASDF system.

 One hook I am quite fond of tries to sync the
 \*default-pathname-defaults\* and emacs default-directory with the